sebitir3/OOP-Investment-ePortfolio/README.txt

-      if lowercase string is accepted as a symbol search filter ✔ if all keyword are found within the name of an investment (must contain all keywords entered) ✔ if all types of ranges and edge cases work ✔ i.e.(exact value, range above, range below, full range, and ranges that don't make sense such as 500-100) ✔ also test for an invalid range input that doesn't have spaces between two numbers with no hiphen '-' --> return an error and exit the search loop ✔ if no investment found --> message should be printed that none were found ✔
+      if lowercase string is accepted as a symbol search filter ✔ if all keyword are found within the name of an investment (must contain all keywords entered) ✔ if all types of ranges and edge cases work ✔ i.e.(range above, range below, full range, and ranges that don't make sense such as 500-100) ✔ --> return an error and exit the search loop ✔ if no investment found --> message should be printed that none were found ✔